mdn/content/files/en-us/web/css/css_flexible_box_layout/index.md

 - [Basic concepts of flexbox](/en-US/docs/Web/CSS/CSS_flexible_box_layout/Basic_concepts_of_flexbox)

-  - : An overview of the features of Flexbox
+  - : An overview of the features of Flexbox.

 - [Relationship of flexbox to other layout methods](/en-US/docs/Web/CSS/CSS_flexible_box_layout/Relationship_of_flexbox_to_other_layout_methods)